 By Karen Bentley

-Karen Bentley specializes in writing about the power of Love and the mind-body-spirit connection.
-She’s the author of The Book of Love, America’s Spiritual Reviewer, the My Thin Lifestyle Reviewer, and the creator of The Sugar-Free Miracle™ Diet System.
-For more information, go to any of Bentley’s websites: www.karenbentley.com
+Karen Bentley specializes in writing about the mind-body-heart-spirit connection.
+She’s the author of The Book of Love, she’s America’s Spiritual Reviewer, the My Thin Lifestyle Reviewer, and the creator of The Sugar-Free MiracleTM Diet System.
+For more information, go to any of Bentley’s websites: